Tim Besley: Honours and awards

-Sir Tim Besley is a Fellow of the British Academy, a fellow of the Econometric Society, and a foreign honorary member of the American Economic Association and the American Academy of Arts and Sciences.
-He was a co-editor of American Economic Review – the first person to serve in this position not based at a US university.
-He is the 2010 president of the European Economic Association.
-From 2014 to 2017, he served as president of the International Economic Association.
-In 2018, he began serving as president of the Econometric Society.
-In 2005, he won the Yrjö Jahnsson Award for European economics and was awarded the 2010 John von Neumann Award by the Rajk László College for Advanced Studies at Corvinus University of Budapest.
+Sir Tim Besley is a Fellow of the British Academy, and a fellow of the Econometric Society (2000).
+He is a foreign honorary member of the American Economic Association (2007) and the American Academy of Arts and Sciences (2011).

+In 2005, he won the Yrjö Jahnsson Award along with Jordi Galí 'for their landmark contributions in development economics, public economics, and political economy, and for the development of the "New Keynesian" macroeconomics.'.
+He was awarded the 2010 John von Neumann Award by the Rajk László College for Advanced Studies at Corvinus University of Budapest.

 Besley was appointed a Commander of the Order of the British Empire (CBE) in the 2010 Birthday Honours for services to Social Science, and a Knight Bachelor in the 2018 New Year Honours for services to Economics and Public Policy.
 For 2022 he was awarded the BBVA Foundation Frontiers of Knowledge Award.

 Personal life

-Besley married political economist Gillian Paull in 1993, and has two sons.
-He lives in Barnes, Richmond upon Thames in London.
-He is a fan of Fulham Football Club.
+Besley married political economist Gillian Paull in 1993; the couple has two sons.
+He lives in Barnes, in the London Borough of Richmond upon Thames.